jamwal-sahil/Major-Project/README.md

 The Supply Chain components in this repository include:

-- A transaction processor that handles the Simple Supply transaction logic
+- A transaction processor that handles the Simple Supply transaction logic.

-- A custom REST API that provides HTTP/JSON endpoints for querying blockchain data, creates batches and transactions, and manages user information
+- A custom REST API that provides HTTP/JSON endpoints for querying blockchain data, creates batches and transactions, and manages user information.

-- An event subscriber that parses blockchain events and stores data in a local, off-chain reporting database
+- An event subscriber that parses blockchain events and stores data in a local, off-chain reporting database.

-- A simple client web app, Curator, that uses Simple Supply to track artwork loans between museums, galleries, and private owners
+- A simple client web app, Curator, that uses Simple Supply to track artwork loans between museums, galleries, and private owners.

 ## Usage